Faisal Javed

-Faisal Javed Khan is a Pakistani politician who has been a Member of the Senate of Pakistan, since March 2018.
+Faisal Javed Khan (born 26 January 1981) is a Pakistani politician who was a Member of the Senate of Pakistan, in office since 26 July 2025 and previously from March 2018 to March 2024.

 He was also elected as Chairman Senate Standing Committee on Information and Broadcasting.
 Senator Faisal Javed Khan is the most followed Senator in Pakistan on Twitter.

+Early life

+Faisal Javed Khan belongs to a Pashtun family of the Yusufzai tribe (Khan Khel sub-tribe) with roots in Swabi, Khyber Pakhtunkhwa.